The Best Snow Shovels

 How to Select Best Shovel Handle

 There are few things to consider when it comes to the shovel’s handle.

 Shape and Design

 Most snow shovels come with a basic straight shaft handle.
-However, there’s some on the market with more ergonomic handles, as well as foldable handles.
+However, if you want a more ergonomic shovel, there are some on the market with moulded handles, as well as foldable handles.

 To avoid stooping, you ideally want to choose a shovel that comes up to chest height.
 This can reduce the amount of pressure put on back muscles.
 That said, a longer shovel will require more arm and core strength, as the weight is held further from the body.

 If the shovel is an ’emergency shovel’ that is kept in the car, a comfortable shaft length is less important because you shouldn’t be using the shovel frequently for long periods of time.
 If you need a shovel for clearing the driveway, finding one of a comfortable length is more relevant.

 Handles are usually made from metal, plastic, wood or fibreglass.